Orbit analysis

 For both cases, Voltage mode is selected under Measurement and Displacement/distance as a Physical quantity.

-The Orbit analysis module can be added to a setup by clicking on the “+ More” button where various application modules are available.
+The orbit analysis application module can be added to a setup by pressing the "+ More..." button and then selecting Orbit Analysis:

 When adding the module the following module setup appears: